 Intensive focus on practical aspects of designing, implementing and debugging software, using object-oriented, procedural, and generic programming techniques.
 The course emphasizes familiarity and proficiency with a wide range of C++ language features through hands-on practice completing studio exercises and lab assignments, supplemented with readings and summary presentations for each session.
-Prerequisites: CSE 247.
-Same as E81 CSE 332S
+Prerequisites: CSE 131 and CSE